Here are the latest vote tallies in Alaska's first ranked choice general election

 Alaska held its first ranked choice general election on Tuesday.

-We won’t know the final results for several weeks.
+We won’t know the final results yet.
 But the state Division of Elections started releasing batches of results Tuesday night.
 The count so far includes just first-place votes, and it will be updated in the days following Election Day as more mailed ballots are received.

 A candidate can win outright if he or she receives more than 50% of first-place vote.
 If not, it goes to the ranked choice tabulation.
 The tabulation happens on Wednesday, Nov.
 23.